 Humans would not have natural immunity to a newly mutated disease, meaning that it could have severe effects after spreading between people.

 The following have been or continue to be potential causes of concern:

 Coronaviruses have caused concern due to their potential to lead to pandemics in recent years.
 Examples of coronavirus infections, in addition to SARS-CoV-2, include SARS and MERS.
 In March 2020, SARS-CoV-2 was the first coronavirus to reach a pandemic level, by causing COVID-19.

 Previously, health agencies and government bodies managed to prevent coronavirus infections from becoming more than localized epidemics.
-MERS is still active, but outbreaks occur on a much smaller scale and less frequently.
+MERS is still active, but outbreaks occur on a

 COVID-19, on the other hand, has reached every continent except Antarctica.

 Viral hemorrhagic fevers

 Viral hemorrhagic fevers, including those that the Ebola and Marburg viruses cause, could become pandemics.
 However, close contact is necessary for these diseases to spread.